charlierobin/small-far-away/README.md

 ## Polygon Reduction Controller

 Apply increasingly aggressive polygon reduction strength as distance between object and camera increases.
-Only works when applied to a Polygon Reduction object.
+Only works when applied to a Polygon Reduction ~~object~~ generator.

 ## Texture Controller Tag

 Turn off materials/textures as objects get further away from the camera.
 Needs the Cinema 4D Display tag on the same object/hierarchy.

-~~## Enhanced OpenGL Controller Tag~~
+## ~~Enhanced OpenGL Controller Tag~~

 ~~Turn off enhanced OpenGL features for objects more than a certain distance away from the camera.
 Needs the Cinema 4D Display tag on the same object/hierarchy.~~